Legal Workflow Automation Software for Law Firms

 We scope the work, calculate the cost, and lock it in writing before any development starts.
 A scope change is a change request: priced, agreed, or dropped.
 It never absorbs into the project and appears on the final invoice.

 Clients include Vodafone, T-Mobile, Aldi, Nike, Cisco, and Lockheed Martin.
-Track record across AI, SaaS, mobile, automation, and enterprise platforms across healthcare, fintech, logistics, and professional services.
+A track record across AI, SaaS, mobile, automation, and enterprise platforms in healthcare, fintech, logistics, and professional services.

 GDPR, HIPAA, SOC 2, state bar data residency rules - compliance requirements are scoped in week 1, not retrofitted before launch.
 We have shipped HIPAA-compliant systems for US healthcare clients and GDPR-compliant products for European markets.
 Legal data security is not an afterthought.